 During Dr. Case's time as a student at Olivet, he worked as a planetarium operator and gained experience on both opto-mechanical and digital projection systems.
-Today, he is the director of Strickler Planetarium on Olivet's campus.
-He also teaches astronomy, history of science (spring 2015), Honors Program courses and Freshman Connections.
+Today, he is the director of Strickler Planetarium on Olivet's campus and the Associate Director of the University Honors program.
+He also teaches astronomy, history of science and Honors Program courses.

 As Olivet's planetarium director, Dr. Case oversaw the complete refurbishment and update of Strickler Planetarium from a slide-based analogue projection system to a full-dome digital system.
 These changes greatly enhanced the planetarium's capabilities and turned it into a powerful multimedia instructional tool.

-His research has appeared in Historical Studies in the Natural Sciences, Mercury, Endeavor, Annals of Science, and Zondervan’s Dictionary of Christianity and Science.
-He has presented his research on the history of astronomy at the Newberry Library, the History of Science Society Annual Meeting, and the Biennial Workshop on the History of Astronomy.
+His research has appeared in Journal for the History of Astronomy, Historical Studies in the Natural Sciences, Mercury, Endeavor, Annals of Science, and Zondervan’s Dictionary of Christianity and Science.
+He has presented his research at the Newberry Library in Chicago and the History of Science Society Annual Meeting.
+He is active in the international planetarium community, teaching in Italy as part of the International Planetarium Society's exchange program, and serving on the organizing committee of the Biennial Workshop on the History of Astronomy.
+In 2018, he traveled to Chile as part of the Astronomy in Chile Educator Ambassadors Program and toured major research observations, including ALMA and Cerro Tololo.

 Read Dr. Case's curriculum vitae here.

-Dr. Case and his wife, Christine — who is a 2005 Olivet graduate — are the parents of four children.
+Dr. Case and his wife, Christine — who is a 2005 Olivet graduate — are the parents of four children and live in Kankakee.